Abdullah al Mahmood

-Abdullah Al Mahmood (আব্দুল্লাহ আল মাহমুদ; 1900–1975) was a Bengali politician and lawyer who served as the Minister of Industries and Natural Resources of Pakistan.
+Abdullah Al Mahmood (আব্দুল্লাহ আল মাহমুদ; 1900–1975) was a Bengali politician and lawyer who served as the minister of industries and natural resources of Pakistan.

 Early life and education

-Abdullah al Mahmood was born on 4 April 1900, to a Bengali Muslim family of Taluqdars in the village of Koyelgati in Sheyalkol Union, Sirajganj which was formerly in Pabna District, Bengal Presidency.
-His father's name was Derazuddin Taluqdar.
+Abdullah al Mahmood was born in 1902, in the village of Koyelgati in Sheyalkol Union, Sirajganj which was formerly in Pabna District, Bengal Presidency.

+He attended Sirajganj B. L. High School.
 After passing entrance examinations, Mahmood enrolled at the Carmichael College in Rangpur in 1915.
-He completed his IA in 1918, and moved on to study at the Calcutta Islamia College from which he graduated with a Bachelor of Arts in Philosophy in 1920.
-Abdullah al Mahmood then studied at the University of Calcutta's Presidency College where he gained his Bachelor of Laws certificate, and also left with a MA in Arabic.
+He completed his IA in 1918, and moved on to study at the Calcutta Islamia College from which he graduated with a Bachelor of Arts in philosophy in 1920.
+Al Mahmood completed an MA from the University of Calcutta in 1923, his Bachelor of Laws from the same university in 1925.

 Career

-Abdullah al Mahmood started his career as a lawyer in 1924, joining the Bar and involving himself in social work.
-He had devoted his life to educational advancement of Bengal province.
-He was a founding member of Sirajganj College, and was closely associated with almost all the institutions of the district.
-He was also a member of the Dhaka University Court (since 1940-1951) and member of its Executive Council since 1947.
-He was Member of the first Syndicate (highest executive body) of Rajshahi University too.
+Al Mahmood started his career as a lawyer in 1924.
+He was a founding member of Sirajganj College.
+He was also a member of the Dhaka University Court (since 1940–1951) and member of its Executive Council since 1947.
+He was member of the first syndicate (highest executive body) of Rajshahi University too.

-He was the Director of Central Cooperative Bank for years, and appointed the Chairman of Central Cooperative Bank.
-He was Member of Indian Central Jute Committee.
-He was Member of Imperial Council of Agricultural Research and its advisory Board (1945-1947).
+He was the director of Central Cooperative Bank for years, and appointed the chairman of Central Cooperative Bank.
+He was member of Indian Central Jute Committee and of Imperial Council of Agricultural Research and its advisory board (1945–1947).